microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     For the first result set, you will see the are far fewer results because these are waits only from user requests and only wait types with waiting_tasks_count > 0.

-    The 2nd DMV can be used to see snapshots of resource usage for the database.
-You can learn more about this DMV at https://learn.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-resource-governor-workload-groups-history-ex-azure-sql-database
+    The 2nd DMV can be used to see snapshots of resource usage for the database per resource governor workload groups.
+You can see several internal groups are deployed to manage the database.
+You can learn more about this DMV at https://learn.microsoft.com/en-us/sql/relational-databases/system-dynamic-management-views/sys-dm-resource-governor-workload-groups-history-ex-azure-sql-database.

+    > **Note:** Most of the data surfaced by this DMV is intended for internal consumption and is subject to change.

 6. Let's see another DMV that can be used for troubleshooting connectivity issues with Azure SQL Database.
 At the top of the query window change the database context in the dropdown back to master.
 Now execute the following query: